 Identify the protein sidechain that makes a specific H-bond to the flipped-out base at the kink: __________ to __________ atom of __________ base number __________

 File 1ffk_piece.pdb (37KB) is an edited file containing short sections of two interacting double helices in the 23S RNA.
 Start up MolProbity, and browse to upload this file.
 Add hydrogens (you don't need flips, since it's all RNA).
 Back on the main page, choose to visualize interactions, and ask for contacts between the two different pieces ("chains" 1 vs 2).
 View the resulting kin in KiNG.

 From the analysis in the 2000 Science paper, what kind of interaction do you think this is? __________________

 Turn off all contact types except H-bonds.
 Which type of base is most strongly involved? _______ H-bonding to what other type of atom? _______ What atom type forms several backbone-backbone H-bonds? _______

 Turn off the H-bond dots and turn on all the other contacts.
 Describe the most characteristic type of van der Waals contact in this interface: _______________________________________________________________

-When you're done, log out of MolProbity delete your files.
+When you're done, log out of MolProbity and delete your files.

-Note: If you want later to study more of the protein-RNA interactions in the 50S ribosome, use file 3CC2.
-It has full coordinates for the proteins, more accurate coordinates for RNA than the original 1FFK, and sequence corrections since 1S72.
+Note: If you want later to study more of the protein-RNA interactions in the Hm 50S ribosome, use either file 1S72 with full coordinates for the proteins, or file 3CC2 with even more accurate coordinates for the rRNA.